Is Time an Exercise Programming Metric?

 The short answer is YES.

 The longer answer is that although time itself is not a metric, how we use it in resistance training is a metric.
-And, how we use it to achieve measure muscle performance metrics or outcomes like velocity and power makes it a metric.
+And, how we use it to achieve and measure muscle performance metrics or outcomes like velocity and power makes it a metric.

-How is the answer no and yes?
+How is the answer yes and no?

 The answer is no simply because time itself is not a metric.